Messaging Tech

 End-to-End Encryption and AI Are in Tension

 There is a fundamental conflict between strong encryption and server-side AI.
-Signal, which uses full end-to-end encryption with no server-side content access, cannot offer the same AI feature set as WhatsApp or Telegram — because the AI has nothing to process.
+Signal, which uses full end-to-end encryption with no server-side content access, cannot offer the same AI feature set as WhatsApp or Telegram, because the AI has nothing to process.
 This is not a flaw.
 It is a deliberate design choice.
-Users who set up secret chats on encrypted platforms should understand they are explicitly trading AI convenience for privacy protection.
+Users who set up encrypted secret chats should understand they are explicitly trading AI convenience for privacy protection.

-On-device AI partially resolves this tension — but only partially.
+On-device AI partially resolves this tension, but only partially.
 Apple’s Private Cloud Compute processes some Apple Intelligence tasks on external servers with cryptographic guarantees, a novel architecture that independent researchers have not yet fully audited.
+That caveat deserves weight: “on-device by default” is not the same as “never processed externally.”

 Frequently Asked Questions